 Last week a client wrote to me.
 He was amazed that we’d managed to sell an extremely high-priced course in a matter of 24 hours.
 He was curious.
 How is it possible to sell a course in fewer than 24 hours when the price tag is well over $2000?

 And here’s what I wrote back to the client

 Imagine a situation like this.
 You are going to meet a guest for dinner.
 But you know nothing about a guest.
 And you’re informed that this person you’re about to meet is a rude person.
-And so in your brain you form a picture of the person.
+And so in your brain, you form a picture of the individual.

 Now let's take the exact opposite.
 And let's say that you're told that the guest you're about to meet is wonderful, warm, etc. And is pretty famous and intelligent.
 Now again your brain forms a picture.